ropensci/prism/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, or WARNINGs.

+There is one NOTE, identifying that the maintainer has changed from Edmund Hart to Alan Butler.

 ## Downstream dependencies